beltran/gohive/README.md

     connection.Close()
 ```

-`cursor.HasMore` may query hive for more rows if not all of them have been received.
+`cursor.HasMore` may query Hive for more rows if not all of them have been received.
 Once the row is
 read is discarded from memory so as long as the fetch size is not too big there's no limit to how much
 data can be queried.